WCI-Computer-Science/Tyr/DOCUMENTATION.md

 Instead, we can treat awards and constraints as the same thing (an award essentially inherits from a constraint).
 This means to check the Award of Honour, we evaluate each W award seperately, for 2+3+2=7 constraints checked.
 This reduces complexity to linear, and also allows short circuiting if any required constraint evaluates to false.
+Due to this normalization, we can re-use constraints and make the process of making and processing awards simpler.

 The constraints should then form a directed acyclic graph (DAG), and evaluating them will use an order similar to a topological search.